5 min

 • Caffeine is a vasoconstrictor (constricting blood vessels) which reduces swelling.
 You could also try putting cold tea bags (caffeinated) on your closed eyes.

-Anti-wrinkle treatments
+Do Anti-wrinkle treatments help eye bags?

 Various wrinkle treatments can improve the appearance of puffiness under the eyes - including laser resurfacing, chemical peels and fillers.
 These can improve skin tone, tighten the skin and rejuvenate the under-eye area.